 Kennedy was further accused of having a genuine police uniform and equipment in his car without a satisfactory explanation.
 However, he claimed an entertainment supplier had sold him the items after checking his credentials as a stripper.

-charges such as: “to keep or to manage, or to act or assist in the management of a brothel; controlling prostitution for gain as well as causing or inciting child prostitution.
-No underage or trafficked women or any evidence of force
+threatened charges such as: “to keep or to manage, or to act or assist in the management of a brothel; controlling prostitution for gain as well as causing or inciting child prostitution.
+No underage or trafficked women or any

 Lap dancers are the credit crunch’s latest victims as recession-hit men tighten their belts.

 The owner of one of Cardiff’s largest lap-dancing bars claims the 30 girls who vie to peel off their underwear on weekends were finding it harder to persuade punters to part with their cash.